DFE-Digital/education-benchmarking-and-insights/web/README.md

 1. Navigate to the `Web.App` project root
 2. Run `dotnet user-secrets init` to initialise secrets in the directory

 > Note: If there is already a `<UserSecretsId>` setting in the `Web.App` project file then `dotnet user-secrets init` will fail.
 This is because the dotnet tool thinks the user secrets has already been initialised.
 To avoid this run `dotnet user-secrets set "PLACEHOLDER" "PLACEHOLDER".` This will create a `secrets.json` file in the folder location described [here](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=linux#how-the-secret-manager-tool-works).
-At this point `secrets.json` can be updated manually with all of the required settings.
+At this point `secrets.json` can be updated manually with the settings described below.

 #### Platform APIs
 If you are running the Platform APIs locally then no further configuration required; ensure the API port configuration matches that in `appsettings.Development.json` in the root of `Web.App`.